nursa-reactome/gsea-service/README.md

    where `$TOMCAT_HOME` is the tomcat deployment location.

-7. Alternatively, the REST service can be started locally in an embedded server with the Maven `spring-boot:run` goal:
+7. Alternatively, the REST service can be started locally in an embedded server with the Maven `tomcat7:run` goal:

         mvn tomcat7:run